 Current species identification is on the basis of multilocus sequence data (Guarro 2013, O’Donnell et al. 2015, van Diepeningen et al. 2015).
-Internet-accessible validated databases dedicated to the identification of fusaria via nucleotide BLAST queries are available at FUSARIUM-ID at Pennsylvania State University (http://www.fusariumdb.org) and Fusarium MLST at the CBS-KNAW Fungal Biodiversity Centre (http://www.cbs.knaw.nl/Fusarium/).
+FUSARIOID-ID (https://www.fusarium.org) is an internet-accessible validated database dedicated to the identification of fusaria via ITS or multi-locus nucleotide BLAST queries, available through the Westerdijk Fungal Biodiversity Institute.

 For sequence-based identification of Fusarium species (O’Donnell et al. 2015).

-- Fusarium MLST or FUSARIUM-ID are the recommended sequence databases, rather than GenBank.
+- FUSARIOID-ID is the recommended sequence database, rather than GenBank.